Mateusz-Grzelinski/corpus-macro-replacer/README.md

 # Testing

-Tested manually using Corpus 5.0.
+Tested manually using Corpus 5.0 and Corpus 6.0 (file versions 16 and 17).
+There are basic automated tests in code.

 # License